 - Avoid any sudden driving maneuvers such as sudden stops and start.
 This can cause skidding, sliding, or jackknifing.

-- Avoid sudden steering maneuver that might create sway.
+- Avoid sudden steering maneuvers that might create sway.

 - Slow down when driving over uneven roads, railroad crossing, etc.

-- When passing larger vehicle ease up on the gas to slow down and keep a firm grip on your steering wheel.
+- When passing larger vehicles ease up on the gas to slow down and keep a firm grip on your steering wheel.

 - Be sure to check the tire pressure on the trailer and tow vehicle.